nienkedekker/fronteers-2016/README.md

 ## Intro
 Input is more complex than it used to be.
 The web was formless - to link between documents.
 It didn't require forms until we made the web commercial.
 Our canvas size (screen size we work with) has also changed - larger monitors, different devices, et cetera.
 We tricked ourselves into thinking the canvas we use is static.
 But if we're honest, the web never had a fixed canvas.

 Responsive design has changed our mindset but we're still tricking ourselves: desktop equals mouse, and phone equals touch.
 Desktop UI is different from mobile UI - or that's what we think.
 We envision desktop users as different from mobile.
 However, it's time to break free of these assumptions.
-We're thinking too binary.
+We're thinking too binary-like.

 ## Four truths about Input
 1. Input is exploding.
 In a very short period of time, we've gone from keyboard and mouse to touch, gestures, camera, voice control, and tons of other new sensors and capabilities added to our devices as new types of input.
 And there's more on the way, like the Hololens (mixed reality content).
 It's not slowing down at all.